Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 14](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_popularity.png)
 Figure 14.
 Gelatinous host phylogeny showing a brownian motion reconstruction of associated amphipod richness - vulnerability (blue - common target, red - rare target).

 From the other side of the story, Figure 14 shows the evolution of the suitability of gelatinous hosts to a broad spectrum of hyperiid amphipod species.
 Hosts that harbor more species, such as salps, are less likely to develop a coevolutionary armsrace against a particular amphipod species.
 Blomberg's K for phylogenetic signal in amphipod richness is low, 0.0689 (0.6877 with flat branch lengths, a tenfold increase).
-A MRCA reconstruction for this trait would not make sense with these organisms, as their evolutionary history is very deep, well beyond the origin of hyperiid amphipods, and probably well beyond the current planktonic natural history on which they all these distant lineages converged.
+A MRCA reconstruction for this trait woul not make sense with these organisms, as their evolutionary history is very deep, well beyond the origin of hyperiid amphipods, and probably well beyond the current planktonic natural history on which they all these distant lineages converged.

 The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight but significant fit (Procrustes sum of squares = 17.08, goodness-of-fit: p-value = 0, number of permutations = 100), indicating the presence of co-divergence in shaping the topology of the cophylogeny.